sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex8_Power_Automate_flow.md

 41. Leave all the tabs open in your browser for the next task.

 **Congratulations!
-You have successfully created an automated flow in Power Automate that adds another level of communication in Adatum’s Service Request Ticketing system.**
+You have successfully created an automated flow in Power Automate that adds another level of communication in ADATUM\Azureuser Administrator’s Service Request Ticketing system.**

 ### Task 2 – Assign an additional owner to the flow